David Goodday

-The cost is just £10 and all profits from the sale go to the Donkey Sanctuary on the Isle of Wight.
+It costs just £10, and all the profits from its sale go directly to the Donkey Sanctuary on the Isle of Wight.

-Please buy the book so that we can raise as much money as possible for this very deserving cause.
+Lets raise as much money as possible for this very worthy cause.

 "I liked the way the author used a variety of words that will extend the readers vocabulary and provide good talking points.